 DAY 01: ARRIVE PARO

 Next, visit the Rimpong Dzong to see the painting of the great saint Milarepa.
-Dzong’s are large monasteries and district administrative centres, which were once strategic forts.
+Dzong’s are large monasteries and district administrative centers, which were once strategic forts.
 Overnight at your hotel in Paro.

 DAY 02: PARO

 After breakfast hike to Taktsang Monastery.
-The walk of approximately 1.5 to 2 hours uphill takes you almost a kilometre above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to cafeteria).
+The walk of approximately 1.5 to 2 hours uphill takes you almost a kilometer above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to the cafeteria).

 In the afternoon drive to the almost fully reconstructed Drukgyel Dzong.
 The original monument (destroyed by fire in 1951) was built by Shabdrung to commemorate his victory against invading Tibetans in 1644.
 Overnight at your hotel in Paro.